marorcas/go-todo/README.md

 ## Description

-A full-stack application that allows you to track, add, and delete tasks as well as manage categories of tasks.
+A full-stack application that allows you to track, add, and delete tasks.
 Backend built with Go and MongoDB, frontend built with React.

 Check out my Java/MySQL version of this app [here](https://github.com/marorcas/to-do-app).